Stansted Mountfitchet: Toponymy

 The name "Stansted" is Old English for stony place.
-The Mountfitchet name comes from its owners after the Norman Conquest, to distinguish it from other places called Stansted or Stanstead, such as Stanstead Abbotts 11 miles to the south-west in Hertfordshire, or Stansted, Kent.
+The Mountfitchet name comes from its owners after the Norman Conquest of 1066, to distinguish it from other places called Stansted or Stanstead, such as Stanstead Abbotts 11 miles to the south-west in Hertfordshire, or Stansted, Kent.

 Stansted Mountfitchet is the legal name of the parish, and Stansted Mountfitchet is also used by the Office for National Statistics as the name for the built up area.
 In official postal addresses, the Royal Mail calls the village just "Stansted" rather than "Stansted Mountfitchet".

 History

 Stansted was a Saxon settlement, which predated the Norman conquest.
 In the 1086 Domesday Book, Stansted was in the ancient hundred of Uttlesford.
 It was one of many villages and manors controlled by the powerful Robert Gernon de Montfichet (from Montfiquet in Calvados, Normandy).
 His elder son was William de Montfichet.
 By 1290, Stansted began to be referred to as Stansted Mountfitchet.
 A small remnant of his castle remains, around which a reconstruction of an early Norman castle has been built.
 Believed to have been fortified originally in the Iron Age, and subsequently by the Romans and Vikings, construction of the Norman castle began in 1066.
-Lord Mountfitchet is also considered the 11th century builder of Montfichet's Tower in London.
+Lord Mountfitchet is also considered the 11th-century builder of Montfichet's Tower in London, demolished in 1213.

 St Mary the Virgin's Church, built in the 1120s, is a redundant church under the care of the Churches Conservation Trust.
 The brick west tower was added in 1692.
 A chapel of ease dedicated to Saint John the Evangelist was built in 1889 nearer the centre of the village and is now the village church.
 Stansted Hall was built in 1871 by William Fuller Maitland (d.
 1876).